mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 distribution, i.e., we wrote differential equations for the moments
 $\frac{d\left\langle{m^x p^y}\right\rangle}{dt}$.
-Given that we know all parameters for our model, we can numerically integrate these equations to compute how the moments of the distribution evolve as cells progress through their cell cycle.
-Once the cell reaches a time $t_d$ when is going to divide the mRNA and proteins that we are interested in undergo a binomial partitioning between the two daughter cells.
+Given that we know all parameters for our model, we can numerically integrate these equations to compute how the distribution moments evolve as cells progress through their cell cycle.
+Once the cell reaches a time $t_d$ when dividing the mRNA and proteins that we are interested in, undergo a binomial partitioning between the two daughter cells.
 In other words, each molecule flips a coin and decides whether to go to either daughter.
 The question then becomes given that we have a value for the moment $\left\langle m^x p^y \right\rangle_{t_d}$ at a time before the cell division, what would the value of this moment be after the cell division takes place $\left\langle m^x p^y \right\rangle_{t_o}$?

 The probability distribution of mRNA and protein after the cell division
 $P_{t_o}(m, p)$ must satisfy